AyeshaUlde/AyeshaUlde.github.io/_pages/about.md

 Hello there! :wave:

-I am a third-year undergraduate in the department of [Metallurgical & Materials Engineering](http://mme.iitm.ac.in/) at [IIT Madras](https://www.iitm.ac.in/).
-I am interested in the applications of AI and statistics in materials science.
+I am a fourth-year Interdisciplinary Dual Degree (B.Tech. in [Metallurgical & Materials Engineering](http://mme.iitm.ac.in/) & M.Tech. in Computational Engineering) at [IIT Madras](https://www.iitm.ac.in/).
+I am interested in the applications of AI and statistics in Materials Science.

 My main research interests are:
 * Materials Informatics